Press "Enter" to skip to content

 That said, the team was pretty much a who’s who of Phoenix individual gnarlers known for their backyard pool, giant pipe, and janky ditch finesse.

-Along with the band (Brian Brannon, Don Redondo, Mike “Bam Bam” Sversvold and Michael Cornelius), the team included Steve Shelton, Todd Joseph, Sam Esmoer, Jon Haas, Doug Perry, Charles Amparan, Richard Zuccarello, Pete Johnston, Danny Moped, Mike Pendleton, Scott Braniff, Chad Stewart, Tim Miles, Pat McGinnis, Steve Pingleton and Thalia Zelnick.
+Along with the band (Brian Brannon, Don Redondo, Mike “Bam Bam” Sversvold and Michael Cornelius), the team included Steve Shelton, Todd Joseph, Sam Esmoer, Jon Haas, Doug Perry, Charles Amparan, Richard Zuccarello, Pete Johnston, Danny Moped, Mike Pendleton, Scott Braniff, Chad Stewart, Tim Miles, Pat McGinnis, Charlie Brewster, Steve Pingleton and Thalia Zelnick.

 Chris Livingston should have been on the team but he made up for it by trading up a G&S board he won in a contest for a JFA board.
 (Orlando Baker might have been on the team and should have been if he wasn’t, as well).